meguminakao/IGCN/README.md

-# IGCN : Image-to-graph network for shape reconsruction from a single projection image
+# IGCN : Image-to-graph network for shape reconsruction from a single-viewpoint projection image
 IGCN is designed as a generalized 2D/3D deformable mesh registration framework for shape reconstruction from a single-viewpoint projection image.